Bathurst, You’re a Bloody Legend: A Weekend of Bathurst 1000, Art, History, and Local Flavours

 Checking In: The Victoria Hotel

-Larissa Blakes Mural The Victoria Hotel Bathurst NSW Photography Therese Waddell Travellarks
+Larissa Blakes Mural The Victoria Hotel Bathurst NSW Photography Therese Waddell Travellarks Getaways

 Wandering Bathurst: Streets Full of Colour

-House facade in full colour Bathurst NSW Photography Therese Waddell Travellarks
+House facade in full colour Bathurst NSW Photography Therese Waddell Travellarks Getaways

-Gardens of Heritage Homes Bathurst NSW Photography Therese Waddell Travellarks
+Gardens of Heritage Homes Bathurst NSW Photography Therese Waddell Travellarks Getaways

 For a sweet finish, we stopped by Annie’s Old Fashioned Ice Cream Parlour on George Street.
 The toughest decision?
 Picking a flavour.
 But trust me, whatever you choose, you won’t regret it.

-The Tattersalls Hotel Chicken Salad Bathurst NSW Photography Therese Waddell Travellarks
+The Tattersalls Hotel Chicken Salad Bathurst NSW Photography Therese Waddell Travellarks Getaways

-Gunthers Cafe Bathurst NSW Photography Therese Waddell Travellarks
+Gunthers Cafe Bathurst NSW Photography Therese Waddell Travellarks Getaways

 Final Thoughts: Long Live the Local

-As a final souvenir, we grabbed a “Long Live The Local” tee from The Vic.
-And honestly?
-We couldn’t agree more.
+As a final souvenir, we grabbed a “Long Live The Local” tee from The Vic, and couldn’t agree more.
+Bathurst, you’ve won us over.
+You’re a bloody legend!

-Long Live The Local Tee The Victoria Hotel Bathurst NSW Photography Therese Waddell Travellarks
+Long Live The Local Tee The Victoria Hotel Bathurst NSW Photography Therese Waddell Travellarks Getaways

 Share